 7. Drink Up!

-When temperatures are really high, you sweat more (whether you feel sweaty or not!)
+When summer temperatures get really high, you sweat more (whether you feel sweaty or not!)
 So it’s really important to drink lots of water to stay hydrated!
 Avoid drinking too many caffeinated drinks as well, because their diuretic effect will make it harder to stay hydrated.

 8. Run Your Wrists Under Cold Water